Industry in Brazil: Brazilian industrial sector

+Overview

-Most large industry is concentrated in the south and south east.
-The north east is traditionally the poorest part of Brazil, but it is beginning to attract new investment.
+In Brazil, most large industries are concentrated in the south and southeast regions of Brazil.
+Historically, the northeast has been the poorest part of the country, but it is now starting to attract new investments.

 Brazil has the third best advanced industrial sector in The Americas.
 Accounting for one-third of GDP, Brazil's diverse industries range from automobiles, steel and petrochemicals to computers, aircraft, and consumer durables.
 With the increased economic stability provided by the Plano Real, Brazilian and multinational businesses have invested heavily in new equipment and technology, a large proportion of which has been purchased from U.S. firms.

-Brazil has a diverse and sophisticated services industry as well.
-During the early 1990s, the banking sector accounted for as much as 16% of GDP.
-Although undergoing a major overhaul, Brazil's financial services industry provides local businesses with a wide range of products and is attracting numerous new entrants, including U.S. financial firms.
-The São Paulo and Rio de Janeiro stock exchanges are undergoing a consolidation and the reinsurance sector is about to be privatized.

-In 2019, Brazil's secondary (industrial) sector represented only 11% of Brazil's economic activity.
-In the 1990s, activity accounted for more than 15% of GDP.
-In 1970, the participation was 21.4%.
-The Brazilian industry is one of those that showed the most decline in the world in almost 50 years.
-The deindustrialization of the Brazilian economy is very particular and happened very early, as it is normal for the industry to lose space when the per capita income of families starts to grow, since they consume more services and less goods, however, in Brazil, they do not a high per capita income was reached and the country did not get rich enough for the productive structure to migrate so quickly.
-With that, the country is stuck.
-The stagnation of the sector partly explains the slow resumption of the labor market in the country.
-The solution to the problem, according to experts, would be more financing mechanisms, solving bottlenecks in the national infrastructure and in the tax system to leverage the industry again and make Brazil more competitive.
-Brazil is the ninth industrial park in the world.
+In 2019, Brazil's secondary (industrial) sector accounted for only 11% of the country's economic activity.
+In the 1990s, this sector represented more than 15% of the GDP.
+By 1970, its participation was at 21.4%.
+The Brazilian industry has experienced one of the most significant declines globally over the past 50 years.
+The deindustrialization of the Brazilian economy is particularly notable and occurred early on.
+It is common for the industry to lose ground as families' per capita income increases, leading to a shift towards consuming more services and fewer goods.
+However, in Brazil, a high per capita income was not achieved, and the country did not become wealthy enough for the productive structure to transition rapidly.
+As a result, the country is at a standstill.
+The sector's stagnation partly accounts for the slow recovery of the labor market in the country.
+Experts suggest that the solution to this issue would involve implementing more financing mechanisms, addressing bottlenecks in national infrastructure and the tax system to revitalize the industry and enhance Brazil's competitiveness.
+Brazil ranks as the ninth-largest industrial park in the world.

+Geographical variation

 In 2017, the Southeast was responsible for 58% of the value of industrial transformation in Brazil, followed by the South (19.6%), Northeast (9.9%), North (6.9%) and Midwest (5.6%).